starvagrant/toh/toh.markdown/a_mouse_named_margot.md

 "This shade of green?"
 She pointed to a potential selection.

 "Hmm.
-The really does match her eyes."
+That really does match her eyes."

-"Well then that's it.
+"Well then that's it."
+She piled a full outfit on the counter.
 Quite the ordeal for $20 dollars of clothes."

 "Thanks, um..."